josephzhang23/imagineai-support/README.md

 ## Privacy Policy

-ImagineAI does not collect personal data beyond what is required for account authentication and in-app purchases.
+AI Clothes does not collect personal data beyond what is required for account authentication and in-app purchases.
 Photos are uploaded for AI processing only and are not retained after the result is delivered.

 ## Terms of Use

-By using ImagineAI, you agree to Apple's Standard EULA: https://www.apple.com/legal/internet-services/itunes/dev/stdeula/
+By using AI Clothes, you agree to Apple's Standard EULA: https://www.apple.com/legal/internet-services/itunes/dev/stdeula/